 Joey Hood's term ended on April 15, 2022.

-Joey Hood was the Acting Assistant Secretary of State for Near Eastern Affairs from January-September 2021, and Principal Deputy Assistant Secretary from July 2019 to January 2021, as well as September 2021 to April 2022.
+Joey Hood was the Acting Assistant Secretary of State for Near Eastern Affairs from January-September 2021.
 Mr. Hood has spent most of his career working in the Middle East, and particularly on the Arabian Peninsula.
 He has served as Deputy Chief of Mission in Iraq and in Kuwait, as well as Consul General and Principal Officer in Dhahran, Saudi Arabia.
 Prior to these assignments, Mr. Hood was Acting Director of the Office of Iranian Affairs at the U.S. Department of State.

 Mr. Hood has also served in Riyadh, where he coordinated U.S.-Saudi military cooperation, and in Asmara, where he was a liaison to rebel leaders from Sudan’s Darfur region.
 He has also been assigned to U.S. embassies in Yemen and Qatar.